Sleeping-Donut/dotfiles/README.md

 The config file for the host is at `nix/hosts/macOS/LHC/default.nix` This config doesn't have much in it just for getting the minimum version running, but as soon as anything is configured for a user in the `home-manager` block there is an error when rebuilding
+When the 2-3 lines that configure the `nathand` user in the `home-manager` block are removed it builds fine.

 The error is: